ISSN 0972-5997

 Introduction

 According to WHO slogan “Healthy child is a nation wealth”.
 India being a third world country contains 40% of the undernourished children in the world.
 Undernutrition occurs mostly because of insufficient access to adequate food, marriage at a younger age and early births of children, thoughtful weaklings, delivery horrors, tallness and weight of babies, breastfeeding support or other poverty-related matters (1).
-The problem of malnutrition is most pronounced in central India, including states such as Chhattisgarh and Madhya Pradesh (2) (Dakshayani and Gangadhar, 2015).
+The problem of malnutrition is most pronounced in central India, including states such as Chhattisgarh and Madhya Pradesh (2).
 A number of recent studies have shown high levels of malnutrition in children under the age of five years in India (3).
 In pursuance, the Government of India started on October 2, 1975, to implement a comprehensive Integrated Child Development Service (ICDS) scheme in all territories and States as welfare programmes for children for better health.
 The initiative helps control malnutrition and childhood morbidity, as well as the generation of mortality among children under 6 years old, turning in this way into the largest development program for early childhood growth (4).
 The Aanganwadi -A word derived from Hindi which is the language spoken by majority of the population – it has a enormous in every house meaning Angan is courtyard and Wadi means to sit; here children come, have supplementary food /pre-school education plays and goes back home (5).
 One of the services provided by Anganwadi centres (ADCs) is that they immunize children, conduct health check-ups and referral services, and provide health and nutrition education for the well-being of the children (6).
 Anganwadi center is a childcare facility in village level, managed by Anganwadi (meaning courtyard shelter) worker who trained to deliver nutrition and other related service (7).
 This worker is a community-based, frontline voluntary worker of the ICDS program (8).
 She plays a crucial role in supporting families, particularly mothers in providing proper health and nutrition-care capabilities, as well as timely detection and treatment of diseases (9).
 In remote areas the program is dedicated to the poorest strata while delivering services at local grass root level with full beneficiaries’ involvement (10).

 Good nutrition provides children with several immeasurable benefits such as the acquisition of speech, critical thinking, learning, and relationship building and adaptation skills.
 Growth and development is something that has existed since conception and will continue until full maturity.
 This leads to low nutrition in children which leads to diseases and eventually malnutrition.
 This may lead to irreversible physical and mental damage (11).
 There is a range of factors, both internal and external factors which determines the nutritional status of children.
 Internal factors include such things as age, sex, nutrition, behavior, physical activity and diseases, whereas the external factors are food supply, cultural practices and socio economic factors (12).
 The objective of this study is to assess the impact of Anganwadi centres (under ICDS) on the nutritional status of the children involved in the program.